Global Convergence of Block Coordinate Descent in Deep Learning: Proof of

 Our proof is mainly based on the \textit{Kurdyka-{\L}ojasiewicz} framework established in \citet{Attouch2013} (some other pioneer work can be also found in \citealp{Attouch2010}).
-According to \citet{Attouch2013}, three key conditions including the \textit{sufficient decrease condition, relative error condition} and \textit{continuity condition}, together with the \KL property are required to establish the global convergence of a descent algorithm from the subsequence convergence, where the sufficient decrease condition and the \KL property have been established in \Cref{Lemm:BCD-suff-desc1} and \Cref{Thm:KL-property}, respectively, and the relative error condition is developed in \Cref{Lemm:BCD-grad-bound1}, while the continuity condition holds naturally due to the continuity assumption.
-In the following, we first prove \Cref{Thm:BCD-ConvThm} under the subsequence convergence assumption, i.e., condition (a) of this theorem, then show that both condition (b) and condition (c) can imply the boundedness of the sequence (see \Cref{Lemm:boundednes}), and thus the subsequence convergence as required in condition (a).
+According to \citet{Attouch2013}, three key conditions including the \textit{sufficient decrease condition}, the \textit{relative error condition} and the \textit{continuity condition}, together with the \KL property at some limiting point are required to establish the global convergence of a descent algorithm from the subsequence convergence, where the sufficient decrease condition and the \KL property restricted to any closed set have been established in \Cref{Lemm:BCD-suff-desc1} and \Cref{Thm:KL-property}, respectively.
+The relative error condition is developed in \Cref{Lemm:BCD-grad-bound1}, while the continuity condition holds naturally due to the continuity assumption.
+Particularly, the closed set assumption in \Cref{Thm:KL-property} can be satisfied naturally by the boundedness of the sequence as well as its limiting points, which is yielded by \Cref{Lemm:BCD-suff-desc1} and the coerciveness assumption.
+By exploiting the boundedness, we only need to consider the \KL property of the objective function restricted to a large bounded, closed set including all limiting points, instead of the total real-valued set.
+In the following, we first prove \Cref{Thm:BCD-ConvThm} under the subsequence convergence assumption, i.e., condition (a) of this theorem, and then show that both condition (b) and condition (c) can imply the boundedness of the sequence (see \Cref{Lemm:boundednes}), and thus the subsequence convergence as required in condition (a).
 The rate of convergence results follow the same argument as in the proof of \citet[Theorem 2]{Attouch2009}.